blockchain-privacy/dakar/Readme.md

-# dakar
+# Dakar

 [![pipeline status](https://git.gvk.idi.ntnu.no/research/blockchain/dakar/badges/master/pipeline.svg)](https://git.gvk.idi.ntnu.no/research/blockchain/dakar/-/commits/master)

-*Dakar Project* --
-Dash Analytics and Dash Transaction tracking.
-Research and Development.
+Dash analytics and transaction tracking.
+Research and development.

 # Repository structure

+* [dashrpc](dashrpc) - The backend, which is composed of a crawler, analyser and a REST API server.
+* [app](app) - The Frontend, which is written in Vue.js.
+It gets data from the backend.
+* [docker](docker) - Docker configuration and compose files.
-* *data* -- Data, screenshots and non-code project files.
+* [data](data) - Data, screenshots and non-code project files.
-* *dashrpc* -- Backend.
-Dash RPC client in Go.
-* *app* -- Frontend.
-Web frontend for the tools.
-Using Vuejs.